Analytic hierarchy process: Priorities defined and explained

 Observe that the priorities on each level of the example—the goal, the criteria, and the alternatives—all add up to 1.000.

 The priorities shown are those that exist before any information has been entered about weights of the criteria or alternatives, so the priorities within each level are all equal.
 They are called the hierarchy's default priorities.
 If a fifth Criterion were added to this hierarchy, the default priority for each Criterion would be .200.
 If there were only two Alternatives, each would have a default priority of .500.

 Two additional concepts apply when a hierarchy has more than one level of criteria: local priorities and global priorities.
 Consider the hierarchy shown below, which has several Subcriteria under each Criterion.

 A more complex AHP hierarchy, with local and global default priorities.
 In the interest of clarity, the decision alternatives do not appear in the diagram.

 The local priorities, shown in gray, represent the relative weights of the nodes within a group of siblings with respect to their parent.
 The local priorities of each group of Criteria and their sibling Subcriteria add up to 1.000.
 The global priorities, shown in black, are obtained by multiplying the local priorities of the siblings by their parent's global priority.
 The global priorities for all the subcriteria in the level add up to 1.000.

 The rule is this: Within a hierarchy, the global priorities of child nodes always add up to the global priority of their parent.
 Within a group of children, the local priorities add up to 1.000.

 So far, we have looked only at default priorities.
 As the Analytical Hierarchy Process moves forward, the priorities will change from their default values as the decision makers input information about the importance of the various nodes.
 They do this by making a series of pairwise comparisons.

 Practical examples

 Experienced practitioners know that the best way to understand the AHP is to work through cases and examples.
-Two detailed case studies, specifically designed as in-depth teaching examples, are provided as appendices to this article:
+One detailed case study, specifically designed as an in-depth teaching example, is provided as an appendix to this article: